zeba-226d/Mednav-/README.md

 ---

+## 🧩 What MedNav Is

+**MedNav is a platform, not a single-hospital app.** Think of it like Shopify for hospital wayfinding: we built the engine, any hospital can plug in their floor plan.

+The product has two parts:

+**1. The Engine (what we sell)**
+The React app, the Dijkstra pathfinding algorithm with accessibility-aware graph modification, the 6-language i18n system, the sign language phrase library, the dark mode theme system, and the patient flow logic.
+This is layout-agnostic — it works on any hospital.

+**2. The Data Layer (what hospitals provide)**
+Each hospital provides their floor plan data: rooms with coordinates, corridors with accessibility properties (stairs, width), and floor numbers.
+This maps directly to our `ROOMS` and `EDGES` data structures.
+Once provided, all features — pathfinding, accessibility, multilingual support, sign language — work automatically on the new layout.

+The hospital shown in our demo is a realistic 5-floor, 55-room example we built to prove the platform handles every major hospital department type (Emergency, OPD, Diagnostics, IPD, Surgery, ICU).
+In production, the first thing we'd do with a pilot hospital is translate their real floor plan into our data format — a process that takes a hospital admin about a day with our admin tool.

+**Why a platform approach?** 164,000+ hospitals worldwide need accessible wayfinding.
+A single-hospital app doesn't scale.
+A platform that any hospital can adopt does.

+---

 ## ✨ Features

 - 🗺️ **Multi-floor Dijkstra pathfinding** — 5 floors, 55+ rooms, 100+ corridors covering Emergency, OPD, Diagnostics, IPD wards, Surgery, and ICU